kevinolega/minimalchanges/_posts/2021-07-31-grappler-fitness.md

 I'd like to be fit enough to join the program.

+I also realize that this fitness level helps with day to day functional movement like carrying groceries and carrying people during emergencies.

+You'll benefit from this program even if you're not interested in grappling.

 I've been doing research and assembled an exercise program.

 I'll use this page to update the program and share my progress.